splunk-soar-connectors/metadefendersandbox/README.md

 Type: **investigate**
 Read only: **True**

-Detonate url will send a file from Vault to OPSWAT Filescan Sandbox for analysis.
+Detonate url will send a file from Vault to MetaDefender Sandbox for analysis.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS